Home » Skincare

 Info from a leaflet in my Dermatica subscription

-When I use Tretinoin, I stay away from acids, such as salicylic acid or ascorbic acid (vitamin C) unless it’s in the morning and at a different time than using tretinoin.
+When I use Tretinoin, I avoid acids such as salicylic acid or ascorbic acid (vitamin C) unless it’s in the morning and at a different time than when I use tretinoin.

-I also moisturise with Malezia (that’s fungal acne-safe) and FaceTheory Supergel more than usual, including lots of high SPF (La Roche Posay) to give my skin as much protection as possible.
+I moisturise with Malezia (which is fungal acne-safe) and FaceTheory Supergel and I use high SPF (Dermatica) to give my skin as much protection as possible.

 What skincare are you using?

 I’ve been using Dermatica for melasma since May and I’m happy with the results.
-I started to see results within 6 weeks, with quite dramatic results within 3 months.
+I started to see results after 1-2months, with quite dramatic results after 3 months.
 See my full article on my 4-month experience with Dermatica here.

 Tretinoin, 0.05% per tube - the first 2 months was 0.025 Hydroquinone, 4% per tube From looking at my upcoming formulas, they are introducing Niacinamide 4% and Azelaic Acid 4% in September (this will be my 5th month)